11. Audio: AudioFrames

 Sawtooth, square and triangle audioframes are constructed and played below.

-Each has a base form and a second function at a higher frquency.
+Each has a base form and a second function at a higher frequency.

 from microbit import * # Importing all the modules from microbit library